ryanozx/tp/docs/UserGuide.md

 HRMate stores your employees' contact details, such as their name, phone number, email address, and home address in an [employee list](#glossary).
 In addition, HRMate also allows you to [tag](#glossary) your employees and categorise them into groups for easier management.
 You could categorise them by their roles, such as "Full-time" or "Part-time", or by their departments, such as "Sales" or "Marketing", whichever suits your needs and preferences best.

-#### Leave applications
+#### Leave Applications

 HRMate also allows you to manage your employees' leave applications in a [leave list](#glossary).
 You can add, approve, and reject leave applications, as well as view all leave applications at a glance.
 You can also filter leave applications by their status, such as "PENDING" or "APPROVED", to help you keep track of the status of each leave application.

-Each leave application is associated with an employee by name, and has a title, description, start date, and end date.
+Each leave application is associated with an employee by name and has a title, description, start date, and end date.

 <br>